TheJoSam-Development/Discord-Bot-Old/README.md

-# Discord-Bot
+# Discord-Bot (*beta features*)
 My own Discord Bot with extendable features
+This branch includes the newest features which will be added to main soon

+**!!!
+DO NOT USE FOR YOUR SERVER THESE ARE NOT FINISHED FEATURES AND MAYBE NOT HAVE THE NEEDED SECURITY FEATURES !!!**

-All Extensions and Commands can be Enabled/Disabled on will This repository will is the current repository all features will be moved from my repository to this TheJoSam-Development repository
+All Extensions and Commands can be Enabled/Disabled on will
+This repository will is the current repository all features will be moved from my repository to this TheJoSam-Development repository

 ## Expanding this Bot